Hierarchy settings

 Enabling this option will display the count of child rows next to the name of the parent row in brackets.

-Show child count
+Showing child count

 6.2.
 Show descendants count